-Many people are unaware that truck drivers are permitted to use mobile phones while operating their vehicles, provided they use hands-free devices or wireless earpieces.
+Many people are unaware that truck drivers are permitted to use mobile phones while driving, provided they use a hands-free device or wireless earpiece.
 According to the Federal Motor Carrier Safety Administration (FMCSA), hands-free cellular phone use is entirely legal when proper equipment is employed.

 These mobile phone regulations apply specifically when truckers are actively operating commercial motor vehicles, and the restrictions apply equally to both interstate and intrastate drivers.